-This Statement of Investment Principles ("SIP") sets out the policy of the Trustee of the Unipart Group Joint Venture Pension Scheme ("the Trustee") on various matters governing decisions about the investments of the Unipart Group Joint Venture Pension Scheme ("the Scheme"), a Defined Benefit ("DB") Scheme.
-The Scheme no longer has a DC Section - the DC assets were moved to the L&G Master Trust in March 2019.
-This SIP replaces the previous SIP dated August 2019.
+This Statement of Investment Principles ("SIP") sets out the policy of UGC Retirement Benefits Trustees Limited as Trustees of the Unipart Group Retirement Benefits Scheme ("the Trustee") on various matters governing decisions about the investments of the Defined Benefit ("DB") arrangements provided under the Unipart Group Retirement Benefits Scheme ("the Scheme").
+This SIP replaces the previous SIP dated May 2021.